Middletown Township, New Jersey: EMS

 They are all volunteer as well.
 All except Port Monmouth have EMS rescue trucks with equipment to handle vehicle extrications and rope rescue.
 These squads also have boats and dive teams to perform rescue and recovery operations involving water which have been called out of town to assist with large area searches.
 Port Monmouth provides a bariatric unit, a converted ambulance, for severely overweight patients.
-It has been requested outside of Middletown Township as a back-up for MONOC's unit.
+It has been requested outside of Middletown Township as a back-up for the unit from the Monmouth Ocean Hospital Service Corporation(MONOC).

-Advanced Life Support (ALS) or paramedics for the township and surrounding towns are provided by MONOC.
+Advanced Life Support or paramedics for the township and surrounding towns are provided by MONOC.
 The two primary paramedic units for Middletown Township are Medic 206 located at MTFD Station 8 (Middletown Fire Company No. 1) covering a majority of the town and Medic 201 located at South Aberdeen First Aid Squad in Aberdeen covering the Northwestern end of town.
 Other medic units from farther distances are dispatched when these are not available.

+Middletown First Aid and Rescue Squad a completely volunteer agency providing basic life support services for medical emergencies for the residents and visitors of Middletown Twp., and was established in 1933.
+It consists of approximately 14 members who are Emergency Medical Technician-Basic and are able to take charge of the average of 16 calls daily calls and handle patient care.

+Middletown First Aid and Rescue Squad utilized many of its resources after the September 11th terrorist attacks on New York City.
+Middletown First Aid along with other members of the Middletown EMS set up a staging and treatment center for the Highlands Ferry.
+Many of the victims and people in New York City took the ferry service to escape the city.
+The EMS services assisted in the decontamination of debris from the tower collapse, treatment of minor injuries on scene, and triage and transport to area hospitals.
+Middletown First Aid coordinated most of these efforts.